DIPlib/diplib/INSTALL_Windows.md

 We describe here how to obtain these programs, and how to use them to compile the *DIPlib* project.

+See [`INSTALL.md`](INSTALL.md) for general concepts and additional information on the compilation options.

 ## *Visual Studio*

 You can download the free MS Visual Studio Community Edition here: https://www.visualstudio.com/vs/community/.

-You need at least the 2015 edition.
-We used the 2017 edition.
+We recommend that you use at least the 2019 edition.
+In principle you need at least the 2015 edition.
+However, *DIPlib* uses some advanced C++14 constructs that will not compile with older versions of MSVC, and it is necessary to turn off some components to compile the project with those.

 Download and install as directed.
 Select the "Desktop C++ applications" option.
 Optionally, you can select to install *Python 3* as well.
 You can do this if you don't have *Python* but want to compile the *PyDIP* interface.

 Make sure you select the *Git* option as well.
 If you don't have *Git* installed, and cannot install it through *Visual Studio*, download and install it from here: